smartcontractkit/documentation/docs/Using Price Feeds/l2-sequencer-feeds/l2-sequencer-flag.md

 Create your consumer contract for uptime feeds similarly to contracts you would use for other Chainlink data feeds.
 You will need the following items:

 - The [sequencer uptime feed proxy address](#arbitrum): This contract on the L2 network
-- A contract that imports the [`AggregatorV2V3Interface.sol` contract](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/interfaces/AggregatorV2V3Interface.sol): Use this interface to create a `flagsFeed` object that points to the sequencer feed proxy.
+- A contract that imports the [`AggregatorV2V3Interface.sol` contract](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/interfaces/AggregatorV2V3Interface.sol): Use this interface to create a `sequencerUptimeFeed` object that points to the sequencer feed proxy.

 You can use the sequencer uptime feed on Arbitrum, but this example uses an Ethereum Rinkeby testnet feed for development and testing purposes.